 REGISTER OF MEMBERS

-Surfing New Zealand Incorporated keeps and maintains a Register recording the full name, address, class of membership, date of birth (for individuals), and the date of entry of each Member and any other details about each Member as reasonably required to manage memberships or as required by law or as agreed by that Member.
+Surfing New Zealand Incorporated keeps and maintains a Register recording the full name, Contact Details, class of membership, date of birth (for individuals), and the date of entry of each Member and any other details about each Member as reasonably required to manage memberships or as required by law or as agreed by that Member.

+A Member must provide notice to Surfing New Zealand Incorporated of any change to their Contact Details.
+The Register will be updated as soon as practicable after the Board becomes aware of changes of the information recorded in the Register.

+The Board will keep a record of the name of each person who has ceased to be a Member of Surfing New Zealand Incorporated within the previous 7 years and the date on which they ceased to be a Member.

+CONTACT PERSON

+At its first meeting following an AGM, the Board must appoint or reappoint at least one, and a maximum of three, persons to be the Contact Person, subject to those persons meeting the eligibility criteria set out in the Act.
+The Board must advise the Registrar of Incorporated Societies of any change in the Contact Person or that person’s Contact Details.

 KAITIAKI (PATRON)

 Surfing New Zealand Incorporated has a Kaitiaki (Patron).